johabu/VocabC/README.md

 3. Behaviour of the program:

-	At first the program prints some information like the number of words which are going to be asked.
+	First the program prints some information like the number of words which are going to be asked.
 	The program asks you for the word on the right side in the file.
 	(when you set -d2 (-dr) , it asks you (maybe) for the left one)